t-pastore/gamesolver/README.md

 ])
 ```

 There is no pure strategy equilibrium in this game.
 When considering the whole set of strategies, there is no mixed strategy equilibrium neither, because the indifference conditions for player 2 yield incompatible results.
-One therefore need to check all the strategy supports, \textit{i.e.} columns `(0,1)`, `(0,2)`, `(1,2)` and `(0,1,2)`.
+One therefore need to check all the strategy supports, i.e. columns `(0,1)`, `(0,2)`, `(1,2)` and `(0,1,2)`.
 Indeed, a restricted set of strategies can yield an equilibrium if the other player anticipate this restriction as optimal.

 ```python